mspellecacy/monsterweek/README.md

 ### Gear/Weapon/Armor

-Create by creating an item, and selecting "gear", "weapon", or "armor" as the type.
+Create by using the "+" icon in the headers of the Weapons/Armor/Gear sections on the Hunter sheet, or creating a new item in the "Items" chat tab and selecting "weapon"/"armor"/"gear" as the type.

 ![Gear sheet](docs/images/gear-sheet.png)